 - Peer to peer learning – we will discover what our peers think of Dyslexia and how they cope with their own Dyslexia.

-- The workshop aims to be interactive, fun and accessible with the use of art and crafts, assistive tech and lots of participatory games.
+- The workshop aims to be interactive, fun and accessible with discussion (or even just listening!), activities and participatory games.

-We currently offer the course to three different age groups:
+We currently offer the course to two different age groups: